- Which Philips Lumea model should you buy?

 - Having up to 5 light intensity options means it operates at a higher IPL power than many other devices and it can treat a wide range of skin tones and hair colour

-- The different attachments for different body areas made the Philips Lumea (Prestige and Advanced) much easier and safer to use
+- The attachments for different body areas made the Philips Lumea (Prestige and Advanced) much easier and safer to use

-- The Prestige model also has a cordless option so you can remove the cord for smaller or harder to reach areas.
+- The Prestige also has a cordless option so you can remove the cord for smaller or harder to reach areas.
 Keep in mind it takes about 1 hour and 40 minutes to fully charge and the battery lasts 30 minutes.
 The device also flashes slower in cordless mode.